JakeSteam/blog-programming/_posts/2018-12-03-android-development-discord-communities.md

 [![](/wp-content/uploads/2018/12/androiddev.png)](https://discordapp.com/invite/TnJRnf4)

-[Flutter Dev](https://discord.gg/qgs7DNe): Whilst smaller than the main server (1.6k members), the specialised nature of the server (Google’s Flutter framework) means it is much more helpful than the #flutter channel of Android Dev.
+[Flutter Dev](https://discord.gg/qgs7DNe): Whilst smaller than the main server (1.6k members), the specialised nature of the server (Google's Flutter framework) means it is much more helpful than the #flutter channel of Android Dev.
 As it is part of the same server network as Android Dev ([Devs on Discord](https://discord.gg/B5YCN6N)), they share the same channel structure.

 [![](/wp-content/uploads/2018/12/flutterdev.png)](https://discordapp.com/invite/qgs7DNe)